dotnet/msbuild/documentation/wiki/Building-Testing-and-Debugging-on-.Net-Core-MSBuild.md

 Now, just point `dotnet ./artifacts/bin/bootstrap/netcoreapp2.1/MSBuild/MSBuild.dll` at a project file.

-Alternatively, if you want to test the msbuild binaries in a more realistic environment, you can overwrite the dotnet CLI msbuild binaries (found under a path like `~/dotnet/sdk/3.0.100-alpha1-009428/`) with the msbuild binaries from the above bootstrap directory.
+Alternatively, if you want to test the msbuild binaries in a more realistic environment, you can overwrite the dotnet CLI msbuild binaries (found under a path like `~/dotnet/sdk/3.0.100-alpha1-009428/`) with the just-built MSBuild .
 You might have to kill existing `dotnet` processes before doing this.
+You can use [`Deploy-MSBuild.ps1 -runtime Core`](../Deploy-MSBuild.md#.NET-(Core)-SDK) to do the copy.
 Then, (using the previous dotnet example directory) just point `~/dotnet/dotnet build` at a project file.